SURVIVAL GUIDE

 Funding Requests and Eligibility Exceptions

 If you have any questions or if you are unsure whether an item is eligible for reimbursement, please ask your POC prior to making the purchase so that it can be approved.
 Many program participants will have access to a premium account in one of several online conferencing softwares through your institution (e.g. Zoom, MS teams, etc.) Should your team not have access, our organizers recommend the free Google Meets platform.
-If you find that the budget is insufficient for your prototyping needs, our organizers will consider increasing the budget.* Again, check with your POC before making
+If you find that the budget is insufficient for your prototyping needs, our organizers will consider increasing the budget.* Again, check with your POC before making purchases beyond the budget.

 * Only pre-approved expenses that exceed the budget will be reimbursed.